 Roger Chase, Roosevelt University

 David Rose, University of New York/Fredonia

 Our instructors are highly experienced teachers, most of whom have international experience as performers in opera, concert, recital and recording.
-At the same time they are approachable and take their students seriously, aiming to educate “the whole person” and not just the voice.
+At the same time they are approachable and take teaching seriously, aiming to educate you as “the whole person” and not just the voice.